There are now 2 possible online modes for units:

 Students are able to (1) explain the importance of safety in practical engineering work; (2) use a range of hand and powered tools safely; (3) select appropriate tools for specific engineering tasks; and (4) employ specific practical skills related to their chosen engineering discipline.

-Indicative assessments in this unit are as follows: active participation in individual and group work.
+Indicative assessments in this unit are as follows: preparation and participation in individual and group work.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.